 Director of Government Affairs

 In her spare time, Anna enjoys getting to know some of the landscapes she works to protect professionally.
-On her days off, she can be found trail running, mountaineering, and backcountry skiing, hoping to catch a glimpse of the wildlife that call those valleys and summits home.
+Outside the office, she can be found trail running, mountaineering, backcountry skiing, and mountain biking, hoping to catch a glimpse of wildlife across the summits and valleys of Western Montana.
+She also serves on boards for a local land trust and city parks department.

-- M.S., Environmental Studies, Land & Wildlife Conservation Focus, University of Montana
+- M.S., Environmental Studies, Conservation Science & Policy, University of Montana

 - Graduate Certificate, Natural Resource Conflict Resolution, University of Montana